Gum Depigmentation Treatment in Long Island

 - Poor Dental Hygiene: It’s no secret that your dental hygiene habits go a long way in regards to keeping your gum tissue healthy.
 Gums that aren’t adequately cared for can become red, swollen, and even discolored.
 Typically, discolored gums are a result of a past dental infection or even a tissue injury.

 - Ethnicity: Genetics and even your ethnicity can play a role in whether or not your gums become discolored.
 Excess melanin production in the gum tissue can cause discoloration and spots that make your gums look unhealthy.
-Fortunately, you can reverse this process without much difficulty!
+Fortunately, we can reverse this process without much difficulty!

 - Other Medications: Believe it or not, certain prescription medications can cause gum darkening and discoloration.
 However, it should be mentioned that as long as you continue to take the medication, the longer your gums will be affected.
 Patients who continue to take medication may have to return for additional procedures to lighten any dark spots.
 Talk to Dr. Sharf if you have any questions about the prescription medications that could be causing dark or discolored gum tissues.